 Offering a ticket?

-If you purchased tickets to Golden Plains and your circumstances have changed and you can no longer attend, please contact Aunty.
+If you purchase tickets to Golden Plains and your circumstances change and you can no longer attend, please contact Aunty.

-We currently have plenty of people on Aunty’s Golden Waitlist looking for spare tickets.
-Once we have received your spares, we will arrange a reverse charge of your order.
 Please note we are unable to refund your booking fee.
-In the rare event there are insufficient people on Aunty’s Golden Waitlist, you will not be able to return your ticket/s.
+If we have begun packing tickets, or your tickets have already been posted, there is also a $5 re-sale processing fee per ticket.
+In the rare event that there are insufficient people on Aunty’s Golden Waitlist, you will not be able to return your ticket/s.

 Wanting a ticket?

 To sell any returned tickets, Aunty will contact people on the waitlist and check that they are still looking for a ticket.
-Assuming this is the case, the new buyer will be given a code and 48 hours to make their purchase.
-Your tickets will then be posted out in February.
+Assuming this is the case, the new buyer will be given a Golden Code and 48 hours to make their purchase.
+Your ticket will then be posted out in February.

 Please be warned

-We have introduced this service due to the dramatic rise in the number of people who were being scammed using other re-sale methods.
-If you are considering buying a ticket from someone on ebay or Gumtree (or a similar website), please be very careful and approach any transactions with extreme caution.
-The safest option is always to buy your ticket directly from the festival – either via The Ballot, Store Sales, Online Sales or via Aunty’s ticket re-sale service.
+We have introduced this service due to the dramatic rise in the number of people who were being scammed using unauthorised re-sale methods.
+If you are considering buying a ticket from someone on ebay or Gumtree (or the like), please be very careful and approach any transactions with extreme caution.
+The safest option is always to buy your ticket directly from us – either via The Ballot, Store Sales, Online Sales or via Aunty’s Ticket Re-sale Service.

-Patrons are welcome to pass on their ticket if they wish to, preferably via Aunty’s ticket re-sale service, as long as they do not do so for profit or gain.
-In other words, if you bought a ticket and can no longer attend, you are very welcome to pass that ticket onto a friend, as long as you do not sell it for more than face value.
-If you bought it for say $356.30 plus $10 booking fee, you can on-sell it for $366.30.
+Ticket holders are welcome to pass on their ticket if they wish to, preferably via Aunty’s Re-sale Service.
+Alternately, if you bought a ticket and can no longer attend, you can sell your ticket to a friend, as long as you do not sell it for more than 10% above its face value purchase price (inclusive of booking fee).
 Please don’t let a ticket get into the hands of a Dickhead.

 Look after each ticket in your order

 You are responsible for all the tickets in your order, even if they are no longer in your possession.
-So if you buy three tickets and give one to a friend of a friend and that person sells it (or attempts to sell it) for more than face value, that ticket is still associated with you on our database.
+For example, if you buy three tickets and give one to a friend of a friend and that person sells it (or attempts to sell it) for 10% more than the face value purchase price, that ticket is still associated with you on our database.
 You are still responsible for all the tickets in your order.

 Please note: Golden Codes (ballot codes) are strictly not for sale and any codes bought or sold will be null and void.